etiennestuder/teamcity-build-scan-plugin/README.md

 The higher in TeamCity's project hierarchy the required configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
 Child projects can override the configuration parameters of their parent projects and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

-For convenience, the configuration parameter values can be defined through a form describing a Gradle Enterprise connection, as explained below.
+For convenience, the configuration parameter values can be defined through a form describing a Gradle Enterprise connection.
 Alternatively, the configuration parameter values can be defined as TeamCity configuration parameters.

 ### Configuration via TeamCity connection